Sidnioulz/storybook-addon-tag-badges/README.md

 ### Getting Started

-This project uses PNPM as a package manager, and Turbo as a monorepo provider.
+This project uses PNPM as a package manager.

 - See the [installation instructions for PNPM](https://pnpm.io/installation)
 - Run `pnpm i`